sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/contribution.md

 1. If a new package has to be released, follow below steps to ensure the package is available in the artifactory.

-    1. Checkout the tag for your agent which has to be released
+    a.
+Checkout the tag for your agent which has to be released.
-    1. cd into your agent's directory
+    b. cd into your agent's directory.
-    1. Invoke `make tarball`
+    c.
+Invoke `make tarball`.
-    1. Upload tarball from `build/artifacts` to the tarball repository
+    d.
+Upload tarball from `build/artifacts` to the tarball repository.

-1. Update the respective spec file in SPECS/<agent-name> directory.
+2. Update the respective .SPEC file in SPECS/<agent-name> directory.
 Example : `SPECS/node-agent`.

-1. Bump the release number declared in the top section of the spec file if on the same version.
+3. Bump the release number declared in the top section of the .SPEC file if on the same version.
 Else, update the release version and set the number to 1.

-1. Update `env_wrapper.sh` and the spec file if there are new configurations to be added or installation changes.
+4. Update `env_wrapper.sh` and the .SPEC file if there are new configurations to be added or installation changes.

-1. Update the changelog to ensure the version and release number are mentioned correctly as well.
+5. Update the changelog to ensure the version and release number are mentioned correctly as well.
 Example :

     ```bash